cabreralopezf/CodeChallengeGenome/README.md

 This is my take on the automated test part of the challenge, the project is done using the Page Object pattern/model for automated frameworks.

 In order to run the tests the web browser Chrome version 84.0 or higher is required.

-The requirements.txt file can be used to install the libraries needed.
+The requirements.txt file can be used to install the libraries needed like selenium and html-testRunner.

 In order to use these tests the file in the project structure "TestFramework/TestCases/AllScenarios.py" could be used ran as a unit test.